Luciano Ceri (vocals, acoustic guitar, bass, keyboards)

 |EMI (3C000-70106)||1976||promo single - both tracks from Grosso Autunno|

 Both the LP's are still easy to find in Italy.
-Both of them came on EMI with a single cover and have never been reissued on CD.
+Both of them came on EMI with a single cover.
+The debut album was reissued for the first time in 2021 in the Prog Rock Italia series by Universal..

 No foreign issues exist nor counterfeits.